laravel-liberu/documentation/docs/frontend/charts.md

 - `fetch()` - fetches data from the backend
 - `resize()` - resizes the charts

-### EnsoChartCard
+### LiberuChartCard

-The above component designed to be used within the Enso ecosystem, requiring less configuration from the dev.
+The above component designed to be used within the Liberu ecosystem, requiring less configuration from the dev.

 #### Example:
 ```vue